Data Center Temperature Sensor Placement

 Countering Weather and Climate

 Temperature and humidity levels can have severe effects on your equipment, which is why it’s crucial to keep them balanced and well within the unit thresholds.
-As far as temperature goes, computers have a minimum and maximum within which they operate most efficiently.
+All computers have a minimum and maximum range within which they operate most efficiently.
 If the center gets too hot or you can’t properly control airflow, it can result in outages and inefficiency.

 While most center operators understand the importance of temperature regulation, some may overlook the necessity of controlling the amount of moisture in the air.
-A humid data center can result in condensation forming in your units — in hard drives, on motherboards and in sockets.
-If condensation does occur, it can damage your computers and potentially cause costly outages.
+A humid data center can result in condensation forming in hard drives, on motherboards and in sockets.
+This issue can damage your computers and potentially cause costly outages.

 Balancing Rack Density

-In addition to external factors like weather and general climate, the density of your racks also plays a significant role.
-Both high and low-density racks can cause issues with equipment efficiency and security.
+In addition to external factors such as weather and general climate, rack density is also influential.
+High- and low-density racks can cause issues with equipment efficiency and security.

 The best options for high-density zones are to provide cooling solutions for each row or rack, rather than relying on ambient temperature regulators.